sauxpa/Quant/README.md

 ### Diffusion
 Libraries for stochastic processes simulation and visualization including:
 * Ito diffusion : Brownian motion, Geometric Brownian motion, Vasicek, CIR...
+* Jump processes : Ito diffusion driven by a Levy process i.e with a jump component with a given intensity and jump size distribution
 * Multidimensional processes, stochastic volatility diffusions (SABR...)
 * Fractional Brownian motion, Karhunen-Loeve expansion, fractional diffusions

 ### Hurst
 Estimation of Hurst exponent, a measure of geometric roughness of time series that encapsulates local mean-reversion or trend-following behaviours.
-Estimation on both simulated and real-world financial data at order book level.
+Estimation on both simulated and real-world financial data at order book level (stocks, Bund, BTC...)

 ### Implied Vol
 Toy model for an option volatility marking tool using SVI parametrization.

+### Jump Models
+Fit a Ornstein-Uhlenbeck process (potentially with Laplace jumps) on historical data using the generalized methods of moments on the characteristic functon.

 ### Lasso selection
 Sparse replication of portfolio using Lasso variable selection.